peterkuma/rstool/README.md

 ======

 rstool is an open source command-line program for reading and converting native radiosonde data to NetCDF and calculation of derived physical quantities.
+It can also be used for the calculation of derived variables from a basic set of variables.

 Supported instruments: